mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 *   [Using live preview with Prepros](https://prepros.io/help/live-preview)

+As we've already suggested, using [netlify.com](https://www.netlify.com/) to get your site live is a great way to test your site on a variety of screens.

 ## Files and folders

 An important aspect of web development is file management.
 A clean, well structured site is essential.